 Ever have a web page link suddenly go bad?
 What happens when that broken link is in your course materials?
 Buried in your course bibliography?
 Cited inside one of your publications?
 Embedded in an official institutional document?
 Link rot is a major problem for scholars and institutions, whether educational or not.
-Link rot has even plagued US Supreme Court opinions, creating major problems in legal reasoning and precedent.
+Link rot has even plagued US Supreme Court opinions, creating major problems in the documentation of legal precedent and reasoning.

-Fortunately, there is a solution for both of these issues: web archiving.
+Fortunately, there is a solution for link rot and website transience.
+It's called web archiving.

 Link rot has a cure: creating permanent web archives (rather than webpages that can change or go down) and citing these archived pages!

-Websites don't have to die!
-They can have a dignified retirement: creating permanent web archives lets web sites and content endure regardless of financial or technological means.
+Websites don't have to wither!
+They can have a dignified retirement: creating permanent web archives lets web sites and content endure regardless of ongoing financial or technological support.